H4ck1ngH4ck3r/supremehack/README.txt

 THE SUPREME CODING - README

-Welcome to "The Supreme Coding"!
+Welcome to "Coding Snakes"!
 This is a personal webpage where I share my favorite coding websites, tools, and files to inspire you for your next project.

 Contents:
 1. Python Section: